Ductal carcinoma in situ (DCIS) in women is often asymptomatic. It is frequently diagnosed during routine screening mammography.

 Sentinel lymph node biopsy

-Sentinel lymph node biopsy (SLNB) should be strongly considered if the patient is undergoing mastectomy, or if tumor excision occurs in an anatomic location making it difficult to perform a future SLNB.[68]National Comprehensive Cancer Network.
+Sentinel lymph node biopsy (SLNB) may be considered in the setting of:[66]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: breast cancer [internet publication].

 https://www.nccn.org/guidelines/category_1

-Performing an SLNB after mastectomy is impractical.
-Guidelines do not recommend SLNB in women with DCIS who are undergoing breast-conserving surgery.[68]National Comprehensive Cancer Network.
+SLNB should not be routinely performed in women with preoperative (biopsy-determined) pure DCIS who are undergoing breast-conserving surgery, but it may be considered if there is high suspicion for invasive disease or axillary metastasis (e.g., palpable mass, extensive microcalcifications).[66]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: breast cancer [internet publication].

 https://www.nccn.org/guidelines/category_1

-[69]National Institute for Health and Care Excellence.
+[95]National Institute for Health and Care Excellence.
 Early and locally advanced breast cancer: diagnosis and management.
-Recommendations 1.4: surgery to the axilla.
-Jul 2018 [internet publication].
+Apr 2025 [internet publication].

 Hormone receptor testing